-17.1 Year 7 and 8 are moving away from the 'star' system and will be following a credit base system

-- 17.2 The pupils will be given 5 reward cards that they will aim to complete throughout the term. - 17.3 Each card will have a different focus, which will be: Leadership, Community, Sustainability, Attitude to Learning and Progression. - 17.4 We are moving away from a subject based system and focusing on the pupils as individuals. - 17.5 Each child will be given a set of cards per term, each card has space for 12 credits to be awarded.
+- 17.1 Year 7 and 8 are moving away from the 'star' system and will be following a credit base system - 17.2 The pupils will be given 5 reward cards that they will aim to complete throughout the term. - 17.3 Each card will have a different focus, which will be: Leadership, Community, Sustainability, Attitude to Learning and Progression. - 17.4 We are moving away from a subject based system and focusing on the pupils as individuals. - 17.5 Each child will be given a set of cards per term, each card has space for 12 credits to be awarded.
 The children will be rewarded when they reach 6 credits and 12 credits respectively. - 17.6 If a child completes one of the cards, they will not be given a new card with the same focus.
 They will be encouraged to work on the other areas that they may find more challenging.
-This will hopefully mean that they will be become all-round pupils. - 17.7 Completion of all 5 cards in a term will mean they will be awarded a Gold Card. - 17.8 If a pupil gets a detention, then all cards are 'frozen' meaning they can still get credits but can't redeem the reward for 72 hours.
+This will hopefully mean that they will be become all-round pupils. - 17.7 Completion of all 5 cards in a term will mean they will be awarded a Gold Card.